 The world’s top companies spent $1.3 trillion on R&D in 2024.
 But here’s what none of them are talking about: they cannot find enough writers to communicate what they’ve built.
+For Indian professionals with a science, engineering, or writing background, academic writing for R&D labs is one of the highest paying and fastest growing remote opportunities available today.

 Table of Contents